 What Do Mortgages Include?

-There are four main components to a mortgage payment, often abbreviated as "PITI."
+There are four main pieces of the standard loan, often abbreviated as "PITI".

 This is the repayment of the initial amount you borrowed from your lender (in other words, the price of your home).